8 Alternatives to Sliding Glass Doors That Look & Work Much Better

 8 Alternatives to Sliding Glass Doors

 So it’s time to look at some alternatives to sliding glass doors.
 No more fiddling with janky types of sliding glass door locks.
 No more doors not sliding well due to dirt and pebbles in the tracks.
 And we’ve got some great ones here.
 Let's do this...

 Shoji Sliding Doors

-If you want to stick to the concept of sliding doors, here’s one.
+If you want to stick to the concept of sliding doors over hinged doors, here’s one.
 The shoji sliding doors give your house a great new look without having to change the mechanism of the frame and such.
 The way you operate the doors stays the same but it’s better and improved.

 The name comes from Japanese architecture and shoji sliding doors were actually created to stick translucent paper onto bamboo doors.
 This technique has been adapted in different parts of the world and there are some Westernized interpretations of it that you might like.

 You're likely to find a wooden framework with frosted glass panes and a sheet of paper between the two plates.
 You can learn how to frost glass and make this work even with a custom plexiglass build.
 These doors are useful on hot summer days.
 You'll have sunshade without curtains or blinds.
 They also provide privacy in crowded spaces.

 Pivot doors are quite unique but they are also not overly popular because it's difficult to install them.
 You must use money, time, and put in some effort to install pivot doors.